-The 3D Geoviewer is the basis of our Serious Games and Smart City 3D Platform.
-With the 3D Geoviewer policy makers, directors and managers can get an insight into complex spatial issues.
+The 3D Cityplanner is based on our 3D Geoviewer.
+With the 3D Cityplanner policy makers, directors, managers, urban developers and architects can get an insight into complex spatial issues.

 An online 3D visualization of the project area, including existing buildings, vegetation, soil structure, cables, pipelines and underground constructions.

 3D layers with additional data.
 For instance zoning, cultural heritage, groundwater protection areas and pollution.

 The option to define a project area yourself and design complete urban development areas.
 The tool is able to search public geodata servers.
 This provides a collection of base data of every area.
 The software converts this data to a 3D model which can be used in the viewer.

 Worldwide data such as 3d Buildings and the possibility to add existing data, harmonize, combine and translate it (possibly using models) to information.

 The option to add measures within the project are.
 These effects will be aggregated in finance, mobility, sustainability, livability and water.

 View a demonstration movie of the 3DCityplanner here